Honda VTR250: 1988–1990

 The Honda Interceptor VTR250 was sold only in the United States from 1988 to 1990, with moderate changes occurring over the three model years.
 With a 249 cc four-stroke liquid-cooled DOHC V-twin engine and a six-speed transmission, VTR250 was the smallest of Honda's Interceptor line of motorcycles.

 The 1990 model had a 17-inch front wheel and the front disc brakes were external.

 1997–2018

 Introduced in 1997, the newer VTR250 has been compared to the Ducati Monster in appearance, with a trellis frame, V-twin engine, and initially a similar instrument layout, with no tachometer.
 The transmission was changed from six-speeds to five.
-The 2009 model VTR250 saw the first major design changes since the instrument panel update in 2003, which added a tachometer.
+In 2003, the instrument panel was updated to include a tachometer on the right side and move the warning lights and indicator-on to below both analogue displays.
+The 2009 model VTR250 saw the first major design changes since the instrument panel update.
 With a redesigned rear end and midsection, the 2009 model also has electronic fuel injection.

 The VTR250 is widely sold in the Asia Pacific region but not in the US.
-While currently difficult to obtain in European countries, the 2009 model VTR250 will be imported to Europe.
+The 2009 model VTR250 was imported to Europe.
 It was officially imported into Australia between 1998 and 2007, with the 2009 model being reintroduced mid-2009.